The Adventure of the Speckled Band: Plot

-In April 1883, Sherlock Holmes and Dr Watson rise early one morning to meet a young woman named Helen Stoner, who is in great fear of her life.
+In April 1883, Sherlock Holmes and Dr. John Watson rise early one morning to meet a young woman named Helen Stoner, who is in great fear of her life.
 She explains that her mother married her stepfather, Dr. Grimesby Roylott, in British India when Helen and her twin sister Julia were two years old.
 Dr. Roylott is the impoverished sole survivor of a formerly wealthy but ill-tempered, violent, and amoral aristocratic Anglo-Saxon family in Surrey.
 He had served time in an Indian prison for killing his Indian butler in a rage.
 Afterwards, Roylott had moved to England and retired after Helen's mother was killed in a railway accident eight years prior.
-The sisters lived at the heavy mortgaged and debt ridden Roylott estate of Stoke Moran; Dr Roylott's violent temper and physical strength make him a terror in the local village.
+The sisters lived at the heavily mortgaged and debt ridden Roylott estate of Stoke Moran; Dr Roylott's violent temper and physical strength make him a terror in the local village.

 The sisters did not live happily, but when Julia got engaged two years prior, things promised to improve.
 Shortly before her wedding day, Julia confided in Helen that she had heard a low whistle in the night.
 That same night, Helen was startled out of bed by her sister's scream.
 Helen found Julia at her door, warning of "the speckled band" shortly before dying.
 The official inquest was unable to determine the cause of death: the room was securely locked both inside and outside, and the doctors could find no poison.

 Two years later, it was Helen's turn to get engaged.
-However, when Roylott started repairs outside the house, she had to move into her sister's old room.
+However, when Roylott started repairs outside the house, she had to move into Julia's old room.
 One night, she heard the whistle that heralded her sister's death; terrified, she approached Holmes the next day.